-Nobody intends for this to happen, but it’s a risk that must be addressed.
+Nobody intends for this to happen, but we must address this risk.

 Around one million children die from problems that arise from preterm births every year, according to the World Health Organisation.

-We’re now learning that bad oral health while expecting could heighten these risks.
+Yes, we’re now learning that bad oral health while expecting could heighten these risks:

 - Preterm birth